 There is no extra charge for using MMS to back up or restore your data.
 However, depending on your data plan, you might incur additional data charges from your wireless service provider.
 Also, if you are outside Singapore, the US, and the UK, your operator might charge for international text messages when commands are sent from the website to your mobile device.

 Call and SMS Filter

 IMPORTANT: The Call and Message Filter feature is available for Android smartphones and Android tablets that can make calls.
-On a BlackBerry device, the feature is called Call Filter, and you can only block calls.

 What is Call and SMS Filter?

 The Call and Message Filter lets you block calls and text messages from unwanted numbers.
 You can choose the phone numbers that should be blocked, or allow only those numbers to call or text you.